 In other words, in the storyboarding it repeats that in order to "be" a certain identity, "Siri should..."
 But I've come to see these recommendations more as things Siri could say in order to talk "to" people of that identity, to make them feel comfortable and seen.

-Most recently, I presented this project at the Computers and Writing conference in Fairfax, VA.
+In spring 2018, I presented this project at the Computers and Writing conference in Fairfax, VA.
 The format, of being part of an open time right at the beginning of the conference, was immensely helpful, and I'm grateful for the feedback I received.
 In particular, some of the attendees mentioned that this project could be useful to them in their work with college students.
 I see this project being helpful to a variety of people.
-Currently, I'm applying for a grant with Mozilla (hi, Mozilla!) that would really help this project come to life.